michael/documents-legacy/2013-01-09-substance-okfn.md

 With the help of your donation we could make it happen, which is exciting!
 If you like the idea proposed and want to see them in action, support us with your donation!

-For orientation: With a donation of 400EUR you can fund a full day of Substance development.
+For orientation: With a donation of 400EUR you can fund a full day of Substance development involving 3 developers.

-Lastly, here's how it looks in action.
+Lastly, here's how Substance looks in action:

 <iframe src="http://player.vimeo.com/video/56703462" width="500" height="281" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>